 2. Bring a zoom lens greater than 100mm

 I shot A$AP Rocky at The Arena in 2013 and had a photo pass.
 I’m happy with the photos from the pit, but after the first three songs, I wanted to shoot more and so I moved to the crowd.
 I stood at the sound desk to gain some leverage over the crowd and equipped my 70–200mm.
 Some of my favourite shots of that night came from the 150mm mark at the sound desk, and at least one of the photos appears in my live music portfolio at all times.
 The point: sound desks aren’t always horrible even if they aren’t the preference when shooting gigs.

 Arrive at the venue early so you can cover the support bands.
 Shooting bands that aren’t the headliner is part of the deal, whether it’s explicitly said or not.
 I see this as a compulsory courtesy.
-The standard process for music photography is that you’re allowed to photograph each band’s first three songs with no flash.
+The standard process for live music photography is that you’re allowed to photograph each band’s first three songs with no flash.
 That’s all you get because you’re a distraction between the audience and the band, so you’ll need to make your time count.

 I use the mindset that you have two songs to shoot, because the first song is spent tracking and learning the lighting patterns or the lighting guy’s preferences.
 Shooting live shows and hoping for the best is as frowned upon as you imagine, and if you think through the performance during the first song you’ll walk out with better shots than if you just ‘spray and pray’ — I can almost guarantee it.

 The live music photography acting